fadden/6502bench/README.md

 ## Installation ##

-There is currently no installer -- just unzip the archive and run the executable.
-The data files used by the program are found automatically based on the path to the .EXE file.
+There is currently no installer -- just unzip the archive and run the "SourceGen.exe" executable.
+The data files used by the program are found automatically in the directory where the .EXE lives.

 You need to have Microsoft .NET Framework v4.6.2 or later installed.
 Most people will already have this.
 If SourceGen doesn't seem to want to start,